 While it may be tempting to use alcohol for opiate withdrawal symptoms, I assure you it does much more harm than good.

 The following reasons will explain why:

-- Alcohol is very hard on the digestive system.
+- Alcohol is very hard to the digestive system.
 It makes the opiate withdrawal nausea and gastrointestinal (GI) distress much worse.

 - Alcohol destroys B vitamins, which are needed for natural stress reduction and energy production.